spenserblack/dot-nvim.nvim/README.md

 ### `.nvim/extensions.lua`

 This module should return a table of recommended extensions.
-Extensions will *not* be installed.
+Extensions will *not* be automatically installed.
 Users can view recommended extensions by calling `:ShowRecommendedExtensions`.

 To be honest, you could just *read* `.nvim/extensions.lua` instead of calling